 ASA Assessment: Complaint upheld

-references in the text to the dearly departed JC , a sacrilecious [sic] bonus and that's disrespectful , all contributed to the impression that the image was a reference not simply to a generic, historic crucifixion but to the
+with the references in the text to the dearly departed JC , a sacrilecious [sic] bonus and that's disrespectful , all contributed to the impression that the image was a reference not simply to a generic, historic crucifixion

-crucifixion of Jesus Christ.
-Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly departed JC and
+but to the crucifixion of Jesus Christ.
+Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly

 We welcomed Boylesports Enterprise's assurance that the ad had finished its run.
 The ad must not appear again in its current form.
 We told Boylesports Enterprise to ensure future ads did not cause serious or widespread offence.